openfisca/openfisca-doc/source/coding-the-legislation/10_basic_example.md

 You can check the [YAML tests documentation](writing_yaml_tests.md) to learn more about how to write YAML tests, and how to run them.

-## For example with legislation parameters
+## Example with legislation parameters

 To access a common legislation parameter, a third parameter can be added to the function signature.
 The previous formulas could thus be rewritten as: